66nihaal44/Link-Collector-Extension/README.md

-# Site-Permissions-Extension
+# Link-Collector-Extension
-Extension that allows user to set preset site permission settings.
+Extension that allows user to collect all links from a website with header text.